JosTheDude/developer-toolkit/README.md

 > * [**ViaFabricPlus**](https://modrinth.com/mod/viafabricplus), can cause packet issues on some networks
 > * **Freecam**, considered a cheat, client-side only
 > * **Freelook**, considered a cheat on certain networks
+- Only the **latest version** of this modpack is supported.
+If a modpack version for 1.12.2 is out, previous versions for 1.8, 1.10, and 1.11 are all unsupported.
 - Community Involvement within this Pack's Communities is bound by the project's [Code of Conduct](https://github.com/JosTheDude/developer-toolkit/blob/main/CODE_OF_CONDUCT.md)
 - All [Fabulously Optimized Disclaimers](https://wiki.download.fo/disclaimers) apply to this modpack